Can Local Learning Match Self-Supervised Backpropagation?: State of the Art

 \paragraph{Review of local self-supervised learning (local-SSL)} Self-supervised learning algorithms can be categorized according to their loss functions as either contrastive (e.g., CPC~\cite{oord2018representation}, SimCLR~\cite{chen2020simclr}, and CLIP~\cite{radford2021learning}); non-contrastive~(e.g., Barlow Twins \cite{zbontar2021barlow} and VICReg \cite{bardes2022vicreg}); or masked input prediction~\cite{bengio2003neural,mikolov2013efficient}.
 Here we focus on contrastive learning, which is defined as a classification problem between "positive" and "negative" sample pairs, where positive pairs are data augmentations of the same data sample, and negative pairs come from different data samples.
 In non-contrastive methods, negative pairs are not used, but batched neuron activations are regularized to maintain high variance and decorrelation in order to prevent representational collapse.

-The loss of local-SSL is defined per layer and gradients are blocked at every layer (see \citet{halvagal2023lpl, illing_2021}).
+The loss of local-SSL is defined per layer and gradients are blocked at every layer.
 For instance, CLAPP \cite{illing_2021} and LPL \cite{halvagal2023lpl} can be interpreted as layer-wise contrastive (CPC) and non-contrastive (VICReg) SSL, respectively.
 Importantly for computational neuroscience, the update steps of both algorithms can be implemented as an extension of Hebbian learning.
 So CLAPP and LPL demonstrated that generalized Hebbian learning rules can be stacked to generate hierarchical representations in multi-layer convolutional neural networks.

 The Forward-forward algorithm \cite{hinton2022forward} is another example of a local contrastive learning algorithm for deep neural networks.
 A positive sample is a real image from the dataset.
 A negative sample is a fake image engineered by mixing two different images; or an image with an erroneous label.
-The Forward-forward algorithm maximizes the squared norm of the activations for negative samples and minimizes it for positive samples (it reflects the increase of activity in the cortex after surprising events~\cite{homann2022novel}).
+The Forward-forward algorithm maximizes the squared norm of the activations for positive samples and minimizes it for negative samples (it reflects the change of activity in the cortex after surprising events~\cite{homann2022novel}).
 The activations are therefore normalized before transmission to the next layer to avoid having a trivial optimization in subsequent layers.
-Forward-forward and a variation thereof \cite{papachristodoulou2024convolutional} work on MNIST, but label information is used for scaling to CIFAR10.
+Forward-forward and a variation thereof \cite{papachristodoulou2024convolutional} work on MNIST, but label information is used for scaling to more complex datasets \cite{gong2026adaptive}.
 Self-Contrastive Forward-forward (SCFF)~\cite{chen2025self} enables full self-supervised training and sets the present state of the art for local-SSL on image datasets~\cite{chen2025self}.
 PhyLL \cite{momeni2023phyll} also adapts the local loss of Forward-forward for training physical neural networks.